Cognizant-Covid19Solutions/ProjectionModels/README.md

 specific language governing permissions and limitations under the License.

-Additional information on the development of this COVID Case Projection Model can be found here: (Link to article be pasted)

 *Applicable datasets are made available by their respective providers pursuant to the terms set forth on the applicable sites on which they are made available.*